jtmoon79/super-speedy-syslog-searcher/README.md

 #### Microsoft Windows 10

-Here are is a snippet from a Windows 10 host, log file `${env:SystemRoot}\debug\mrt.log`
+Here is a snippet from a Windows 10 host, log file `${env:SystemRoot}\debug\mrt.log`

 ```text